sanchit-codes-tech/CrUX-App/Backend/README.md

 - ✅ **Multi-URL Analysis** - Fetch metrics for multiple URLs in one request
 - ✅ **Parallel Processing** - Uses Promise.all for simultaneous API calls
 - ✅ **Data Validation** - Input sanitization and URL format validation
+- ✅ **API Call Optmization** - API will always use the new added URL even if previous URLS are present
 - ✅ **Error Recovery** - Graceful handling of URLs not in CrUX database
 - ✅ **CORS Support** - Configured for cross-origin requests
 - ✅ **Environment Config** - Support for dev/staging/production environments